stgeorgeshurstville/bulletin/_docs/song.md

 order: 2
 ---
 ## 9:30am
-1. How Great is Our God
+1. Praise my soul, the King of heaven
-2. How Great Thou Art
+2. Jerusalem
-3. By Faith
+3. Apostles Creed
-4. Consider Christ
+4. This Kingdom

 ## 4pm
 1. All I have is Christ